Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 A Muslim Childhood

-Want to behold the glory that is 'A Muslim Childhood' on your TV, phone, or tablet?
-Discovering a streaming service to buy, rent, download, or view the Moumen Smihi-directed movie via subscription can be confusing, so we here at Moviefone want to take the pressure off.
+Planning to check out 'A Muslim Childhood' from the comfort of your living room?
+Hunting down a streaming service to buy, rent, download, or view the Moumen Smihi-directed movie via subscription can be tricky, so we here at Moviefone want to help you out.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'A Muslim Childhood' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'A Muslim Childhood' right now, here are some specifics about the drama flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'A Muslim Childhood' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'A Muslim Childhood' right now, here are some particulars about the drama flick.

-Curious to know what the movie's about?
+Thinking about what happens in this film?
 Here's the plot: "This film, the first in what has become a semi-autobiographical trilogy for Smihi, follows the everyday experiences of Mohamed-Larbi Salmi against the changing Moroccan society.
 In 1950s Tangier, Larbi Salmi is a young, timid, pre-teen, boy, trying to make sense of the gentle religious upbringing of his father, the secular education offered him in French school, and his budding desires for the forbidden pleasures of the cinema and the women he meets through it." .